spring-projects-2024/wiki-savvy-rag/README.md

 All options can be configured directly through the chatbot's UI:

 * **Device**: Users can select from all compatible devices available on their machine.
 If a CUDA-enabled graphics card is present, it is recommended to select it for improved performance.
-* **Model**: Choose between `Qwen/Qwen1.5-0.5B-Chat` and `microsoft/phi-3-mini-128k-instruct`.
-Despite all our analysis were done on Qwen 1.5, we inserted also
-Microsoft's Phi-3 for comparison.
+* **Model**: Choose between `Qwen/Qwen1.5-0.5B-Chat`, a finetuned version of it, and  `microsoft/phi-3-mini-128k-instruct`.
+Despite all our analysis were done on Qwen 1.5, we inserted also Microsoft's Phi-3 for comparison.
 These models require approximately 2GB and 16GB of memory on the selected device, respectively.
+* **Finetuned Model Path**: Path to the finetuned checkpoint to use
 * **Decoding Strategy**: Supported options include:
   * Greedy decoding
   * Top-k decoding (considering 50 tokens)